-Does the Data Protection Act stop me taking photos of my children at school?
+Does the data protection law stop me taking photographs of my children at school?

 A parent takes a photograph of their child and some friends taking part in the school Sports Day to be put in the family photo album.
 These images are for personal use and the Data Protection Act does not apply.